Fair Haven Beach State Park: Park facilities

 The park offers 1500 ft of sand beach including 600 ft of guarded swim area on Lake Ontario, in addition to five picnic areas with picnic tables and pavilions, a playground and ball field, a campground with tent and trailer sites, a boat launch and marina, and an 18-hole golf course.
-Amenities include a camp store, a concession stand, and boat rentals with row boats, paddle boats, canoes, and kayaks available for use only on the Sterling Pond waterway.
+Amenities include a camp store, a concession stand, and boat rentals with paddle boards, canoes, and kayaks available for use only on the Sterling Pond waterway.
 Activities at the park include recreation programs, hiking, waterfowl hunting in season, fishing and ice-fishing, sledding, cross-country skiing, and snowmobiling.
 Fishing and boating opportunities are available in Lake Ontario and the adjoining Little Sodus Bay.

-Three campgrounds and a cabin colony each contain a centralized restroom with showers.
+Three campgrounds, four cottages, and a cabin colony each contain a centralized restroom with showers.
 The cabin colony contains 30 units, including six full-service cabins and nine winterized cabins.
 A total of 46 electric and 138 non-electric camp sites are available.
+The cottages are located outside the grounds of the park and were donated by Fair Haven locals.